There are presently no open calls for submissions.

 Submissions are accepted only via Submittable.
 We do not consider work sent through postal mail or email.
 Any submissions sent through email will not be read or responded to.

 Please include a cover letter in the cover letter section that includes your contact information, title(s) of your work, and a third-person bio of 50 words or less.
-Please don’t send us your entire resume, or a rant.
+Please don’t send us a rant or your entire resume.
 Most submitters are kind and friendly and that makes our work even more satisfying.
 Please be clear about the name under which you’d like to be published, especially if it differs from the name on your Submittable account.

 Simultaneous submissions are fine.
 If any of your work is accepted elsewhere, congratulations!
 Please leave a note in Submittable to withdraw your piece.

 You may send work in more than one genre.
 However, you may send work only ONCE per genre per reading period, including withdrawn submissions.
 Excess submissions will be declined unread.